xNewz/go-auth-api/README.md

 ```

 5. Access the API
    The API will be running on http://localhost:3000.
 You can interact with the endpoints using tools like Postman or curl.

 ## Enjoy the API! 🚀

+Feel free to adjust any specifics or add more details as needed!